subho406/Netra/README.md

-# Netra
+NETRA

-Hear the world around you...
-Audio augmentation for visually impaired
+A sound augmented guidance system for helping the visually impaired.